 York St John University is committed to addressing inequalities, injustices and challenges facing society today.

-We’ve also started an important movement towards achieving equality by submitting for a Race Equality Charter bronze award.
-This work is not about achieving the Charter in a tick box way - it is about us working together as a university community and taking active steps to make real change.
+At York St John our goal is to become a more diverse and anti-racist university and that is why we are working towards a Race Equality Charter bronze status.
+Achieving a bronze award is not a tick box exercise - it is about us working together as a university community and taking active steps to make real change.

 Our collective responsibility

 We’ve started an important movement towards achieving race equality by applying for a Race Equality Charter bronze award.